GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 **Feedback on this tutorial**

-This concludes the Co2 injection field case tutorial.
+This concludes the CO :sub:`2` injection field case tutorial.
 For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.

 **Next tutorial**